scirexs/server-auth-ts/README.md

 # server-auth-ts
-TypeScript sample of server side authentication.
+TypeScript sample of server side SRP6a authentication with Cloudflare Workers.